crate/cratedb-guide/docs/integrate/pyviz/index.md

 ::::{grid-item}
 :columns: auto 8 8 8

-[hvPlot] is a familiar and high-level API for data exploration and visualization.
-[Datashader] is a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly.

-It is used on behalf of the [hvPlot] package, which is based on [HoloViews], from the family of [HoloViz] packages of the [PyViz] ecosystem.
+[hvPlot], based on [HoloViews], is a familiar and high-level API for data exploration and visualization, from the family of [HoloViz] packages of the [PyViz] ecosystem.

-With Datashader, you can "just plot" large datasets and explore them instantly, with no parameter tweaking, magic numbers, subsampling, or approximation, up to the resolution of the display.

 [hvPlot] sources its power in the [HoloViz] ecosystem.
-With [HoloViews], you get the ability to easily layout and overlay plots, with [Panel], you can get more interactive control of your plots with widgets, with [DataShader], you can visualize and interactively explore large-scale datasets, and with [GeoViews], you can create geographic plots.
+With [HoloViews], you get the ability to easily layout and overlay plots, with [Panel], you can get more interactive control of your plots with widgets, with {ref}`datashader`, you can visualize and interactively explore large-scale datasets, and with [GeoViews], you can create geographic plots.
 ::::